-One of the main concerns associated with using artificial propagation to supplement natural populations and to increase harvest is the reduction in long-term fitness associated with hatchery fish interbreeding with natural fish, which may erode local adaptation in naturally spawning populations (Ford 2002; Mobrand et al. 2005; Paquet et al. 2011).
-Interbreeding can change the genetic profile of progeny and result in changes to the productivity of populations.
-Interbreeding can be intentional and substantial such as when the objective of the hatchery program is to increase natural production (Cuenco et al. 1993; Williamson et al. 2010; Ford et al. 2015a).
-Interbreeding can also be an unintentional byproduct of operating a hatchery program when hatchery-origin fish stray to non-target spawning populations (Keefer and Caudill 2014; Ford et al. 2015b; Pearsons and O'Connor 2020; Pearsons and O'Connor and Pearsons and Miller chapters in this report).
-Despite the long-term risks of interbreeding between hatcheryand natural-origin salmon, we are unaware of standardized methods for long-term monitoring of the effects of hatcheries on naturally spawning populations.
+One of the main concerns associated with using artificial propagation to supplement natural populations and to increase harvest is the reduction in long-term fitness associated with interbreeding and loss of local adaptation in naturally spawning populations (Ford 2002, Mobrand et al. 2005, Paquet et al. 2011).
+Interbreeding can result in changes to the genetics of progeny and result in changes to the productivity of populations.
+Interbreeding can be intentional and substantial such as when the objective of the hatchery program is to increase natural production (Williamson et al. 2010, Ford et al. 2015a).
+Interbreeding can also be an unintentional byproduct of operating a hatchery program when hatchery-origin fish stray to nontarget spawning populations (Keefer and Caudill 2014, Ford et al. 2015b, see Pearsons and O'Connor and Pearsons and Miller chapters in this report).
+Despite the long-term risks of interbreeding between hatchery- and natural-origin fishes, we are not aware of standardized methods for long-term monitoring of the effects of hatcheries on naturally spawning populations.

-The long-term fitness of populations is assumed to depend on maintaining the genetic diversity of natural populations.
-However, hatchery programs select a subset of individuals from the population to pass on genetic material to the next generation.
-This is often a relatively small number of individuals that produce a large number of offspring and can result in changes in allele frequencies and reduce the effective population size (Ryman and Laikre 1991).
-Therefore, it is important to monitor the genetic status of natural populations to determine whether there are signs of changes in genetic distance among populations, changes in allele frequencies and/or linkage disequilibrium from baseline conditions, and to estimate effective population size.
-Additionally, genetic status of hatchery-origin returns should be monitored to further evaluate potential genetic risks to the natural population.
+The long-term fitness of natural populations is related to their genetic diversity.
+However, hatchery programs select a subset of individuals whose probability of passing on genetic material to the next generation is increased by reducing mortality associated with freshwater rearing and development.
+This subset is often a relatively small number of individuals that then produce a large number of adult offspring and thus these programs can change allele frequencies and reduce effective population size (Ryman and Laikre 1991).
+Therefore, it is important to monitor the genetic status of the natural populations to determine if there are signs of changes in genetic distance among populations, changes in allele frequencies, linkage disequilibrium, and to estimate effective population size.